urfave/cli/docs/v3/examples/completions/shell-completions.md

 therefore cannot receive `__complete` as its first one.
 An app that declares a command of that name keeps it, and stops being completable in exchange.

+#### Nothing is completed after a `--`

+The words after a `--` are positional arguments of whatever your app runs with them, so urfave/cli answers a request for one with no candidates and does not run your `ShellComplete` at all.
+A command that wraps another one therefore cannot hand its completions on: `myapp exec -- git pu<TAB>` offers nothing rather than what `git` would offer.
+What it does do is leave your app's action alone, which is what a shell asking for completions needs.

 #### Regenerate the script after upgrading

 Completion scripts generated before urfave/cli asked for completions with `__complete` end their request